nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_structure.md

 </tr>
 </table>

 The MessageHeader carries a code to indicate success or failure.
-The ITK response codes must be mapped to the high-level element codes carried in the severity, code and details elements of the OperationOutcome.
+The ITK3 response codes must be mapped to the high-level element codes carried in the severity, code and details elements of the OperationOutcome.
 The mapping Table below shows how the three levels of codes should be utilised.

 **Note**: When a bundle is incorrectly constructed or received so that the value of the acknowledgement flags cannot be determined, receiving systems must default to always returning a response wherever possible.